tadesouaiaia/prsWorkshop-website/docs/prep_list.md

 and Python for students who are unfamiliar or need a refresher, and help students verify that their system is capable of running the software necessary for the workshop.

 !!! warning "Reminder: All students must complete pre-workship testing and verification"
-    1. At the end of this guide, students are led through a series of [software tests](prep_testing.md)
+    1. At the end of this guide, students are led through a series of [software tests](prep_testing.md).
-    2. The tests are required to verify that the laptops that are going to be used during the workshop are properly set-up.
+    2. The tests are **required** to verify that student laptops are properly set-up before the workshop.
-    3. Students who are unable to properly configure their laptops should email course instructor Tade Souaiaia: tade.souaiaia@gmail.com
+    3. Students unable to properly configure their laptops should email: [tade.souaiaia@downstate.edu](mailto:tade.souaiaia@downstate.edu)

 ## Checklist